faramarzmunshi/d2l-nlp/NLP/introduction2.md

 Next, we create the sentiment analysis model from the pre-trained model.

-In the code below, we already have acquire a pre-trained model on the Wikitext-2 dataset using `nlp.model.get_model`.
+In the code below, we already have acquired a pre-trained model on the Wikitext-2 dataset using `nlp.model.get_model`.
 We then construct a SentimentNet object, which takes as input the embedding layer and encoder of the pre-trained model.
 The embeddings are what we referred to as the geometric representation of the words.
 We simply are using these representations out of the box for our own purposes.

 As we employ the pre-trained embedding layer and encoder, *we only need to initialize the output layer* using `net.out_layer.initialize(mx.init.Xavier(), ctx=context)`.
-This, to explain again, removes the need for stemming or lemmatization, allowing us to condense a couple of steps into a more generic embedding and encoding step.
+This, to explain again, removes the need for stemming or lemmatization, allowing us to condense a couple of steps into a more generic embedding and encoding step as shown in the diagram of the language model above.

 ```{.python .input}
 net = SentimentNet(dropout=dropout)